Do I need to make a reservation?

 Skydive Toronto is accessible via public transit to anyone in the GTA.
 Click here for instructions.
 Also, check out the schedule at http://www.gotransit.com/publicroot/en/default.aspx.

 Once you arrive at the Churchill/Killarney Beach bus stop, we can arrange for a vehicle to come and pick you up at no cost.

 If you are interested in researching skydiving further, we recommend the following sites to check out.

 The Canadian Sport Parachuting Association (CSPA), through affiliation with the Aero Club of Canada (ACC), is Canada’s representative to the Federation Aeronautique Internationale (FAI), and is thereby the official sport organization for sport parachuting in Canada.
 Incorporated in 1956, CSPA promotes safe, enjoyable sport parachuting through cooperation and adherence to our self-imposed rules and recommendations.CSPA is run by its Members and Member groups, joined together, voluntarily, for our mutual benefit.

 When doing the tandem skydive, you will be matched up with one of our experienced instructors.
 Among our instructors, you will find years of experience and thousands of jumps.
 All of our instructors are certified with the current CSPA ratings.

 Like rock-climbing, bungee jumping or skiing, skydiving is considered to be a high risk sport.
-Your safety throughout the skydive is our top priority.
-The airplanes you fly in are closely monitored and inspected.
-The equipment you use undergoes regular maintenance and is equipped with automatic activation devices.
-However, even with the many precautions taken, there are inherent risks in skydiving that may lead to serious injury or death.
+Even with the many precautions taken, there are inherent risks in skydiving that may lead to serious injury or death.

 All skydiving systems consist of two parachutes.
 The ‘main’ parachute is for your primary use, while the ‘reserve’ is your secondary parachute should the first one malfunction.